-Spring time is the best time to be outside (juust make sure you're bringing along your allergy medicine).
+Spring time is the best time to be outside (juust make sure you're wearing your mask if you're in close vicinity to other peeps).
 Go on a walking date around your nearest botanical garden because not only is it cheap—or better yet, free–but because the flowers make for the perf background for a couple's pic.

-FWIW, food is the way to everyone's heart.
+ICYMI, food is the way to everyone's heart.
 It's just science.
-When you combine that with being outside in the cool, crisp, spring air, your relationship literally can't help but bloom (sry again).
+When you combine that with being outside in the cool, crisp, spring air, your relationship literally can't help but bloom.
 Try out any one of these easy, portable spring recipes for when you venture outside.
 Oh, and obvi, don't forget the wine.

 Are you noticing a theme here?
 Clearly, the move is to be outside.
 Meet your date and bike around the city you live in, making sure to hit all the spots you love and all of the ones you want to see.
 You'll be putting in some active miles while helping the environment (which, yay!).

 Want a dog, just can't afford one in your teeny, tiny home?
 Visit your local dog pound or shelter to put in some community service hours with your Tinder match.
-(This place in South Carolina is seriously looking for volunteers to just CUDDLE PIGS, people!)
-TBH, I don't know a better way to get to know someone than taking a bunch of Good Bois on walks and cleaning out their crates.
+To be honest, I don't know a better way to get to know someone than taking a bunch of Good Bois on walks and cleaning out their crates.

-Whether it's a run outside or an indoor partner workout class, boost those endorphins by sweating everything out.
+Whether it's a run outside or an at-home YouTube class, boost those endorphins by sweating everything out.
 You’ll be an IRL version of #couplegoals and ready to take a shower together by the end of it—which, like, count me in.